Lituanina/frontEndMentor/orderSummary/README.md

 ### Continued development

+I would like to improve the organization of the stylesheet.
-For future projects, I would like to read up on and apply BEM or SMACSS and use a CSS pre-processor.
+For future projects, I would like to read up on and apply BEM (or SMACSS) and use a CSS pre-processor.

+I also need to read up on accessibility and incorporate it into the design, rather than apply it as an afterthought.

 ## Author